nayanalok/migration_glue/modules/examples/apm_couch_migrate/README.md

 ];
  ```
 * Once DB settings done, import the data from the `data` directory
-of this module to your mongodb database by following steps -
+of this module to your mongodb database by following steps:
     * Navigate to `http://127.0.0.1:5984/_utils/` and create database `drupal8couch`.
     * Inside the database create 3 documents with _id content, tags and users.
     * Now edit the documents and add json data from the corresponding `data` directory files.
 * Then enable the module `apm_couch_migrate` and run migration.